 As provided in Section 121.4501, Florida Statutes, eligible FRS members may elect to participate in the Investment Plan in lieu of the FRS defined benefit plan.
 College employees already participating in the State College System Optional Retirement Program or DROP are not eligible to participate in the Investment Plan.
 Employer and employee contributions are defined by law, but the ultimate benefit depends in part on the performance of investment funds.
 Service retirement benefits are based upon the value of the member's account upon retirement.
 Benefit terms, including contribution requirements, are established and may be amended by the Florida Legislature.
 The Investment Plan is funded with the same employer and employee contributions rates, that are based on salary and membership class (Regular Class, Senior Management Service Class, etc.), as the FRS defined benefit plan.
-Contributions are directed to individual member accounts and the individual members allocate contributions and account balances among various approved investment choices.
+Contributions and account balances among various approved investment choices.
 Costs of administering the Investment Plan, including the FRS Financial Guidance Program, are funded through an employer contribution of 0.06 percent of payroll and by forfeited benefits of Investment Plan members.
 Allocations to the Investment Plan member accounts during the 2023-24 fiscal year were as follows:

-Percent of
+Percent of Gross

-Gross

 Class Compensation

 FRS, Regular 11.30

 FRS, Senior Management Service 12.67

 For all membership classes, employees are immediately vested in their own contributions and are vested after 1 year of service for employer contributions and investment earnings regardless of membership class.
 If an accumulated benefit obligation for service credit originally earned under the FRS Pension Plan is transferred to the Investment Plan, the member must have the years of service required for FRS Pension Plan vesting (including the service credit represented by the transferred funds) to be vested for these funds and the earnings on the funds.
 Nonvested employer contributions are placed in a suspense account for up to 5 years.
 If the employee returns to FRS-covered employment within the 5-year period, the employee will regain control over their account.
-If the employee does not return within the 5-year period, the employee will forfeit the accumulated account balance.
-For the fiscal year ended June 30, 2024, the information for the amount of forfeitures was unavailable from the SBA; however, management believes that these amounts, if any, would be immaterial to the College.
+If the employee does not return within the 5-year period, the information for the amount of forfeitures was unavailable from the SBA; however, management believes that these amounts, if any, would be immaterial to the College.